 FF.
 How long have you been with Fix Forward and how do you feel the system works for you?

 I’ve been with Fix Forward since July last year, so almost 1 year now.
 It works very well for me – the training provided really helped me to maintain a professional image for my business.
-I have learnt how to quote accordingly, cover all my costs and work out my profit percentages with a lot more ease thanks to the Elearning workshops and apps provided by Fix Forward.
+I have learnt how to quote accordingly, cover all my costs and work out my profit percentages with a lot more ease thanks to the workshops provided by Fix Forward.

 I have also met some really great people along the way, and the clients I have obtained are really loyal… so I guess they must really love my work!